What is the recipe for a modern Chief Marketing Officer? What skills does it take to reach the C-suite as a marketer?

 The takeaway?
 If you have your sights set on an eventual CMO business card, consider choosing a general industry and keep your career path more or less focused in that area.
-Copious amounts of experience and success focused in one area seems to pay off for senior marketers.
+Copious amounts of experience and success-focused in one area seem to pay off for senior marketers.

 The Growing Value of Digital Skills

 In the categorized list above, Digital Marketing comes in second, even above “General Marketing.”
 This is a recent trend; if you had looked at a similar list 5 years ago their places would probably be swapped.
 But it’s clear that digital marketing skills are becoming more and more prevalent among Chief Marketers.

 To round out this category Steers included mentions of specific digital marketing capabilities, like SEO, web development, social media or eCommerce.